bitovi/eggstractor/README.md

 ## Development

-Use `npm run watch` to run the typescript compiler in watch mode.
-This will compile the code.ts file to code.js.
+Use `npm run dev` to run the webpack compiler in watch mode.

 ### Local plugin